 When you come across something interesting on the Web but don’t have time for it right away, you can save it to Pocket and come back to it later.
 The app is integrated with many news apps, web browsers, Facebook, Twitter and many more.
 The saved items will be synced across devices as well, so you can read or watch it anytime, even offline.

 Researching can often take a lot of time, especially when you are really into the topic and want to find out more and more.
 But as a result, you spend too much time researching!
 Sounds familiar, right?
 RescueTime helps keep track of your browsing behavior and time spent on each web page, including the time spent procrastinating on other sites.
 This way you can better manage your time and reduce distractions, thus boosting your productivity.
+If you’d like to know more about RescueTime, here’s a comprehensive review that dives deep into this monitoring tool to help improve the productivity of your team.

 These are our favorite tools to keep us focused on our research tasks and assist us in researching efficiently and effectively.
 How about you?
 What tools and apps do you enjoy using?
 When you carry out research, what are the most challenging things you encounter?